-In the Episcopal Church, both women and men are ordained as deacons, priests and bishops.
+In the Episcopal Church, people, regardless of gender identity or sexual orientation, are ordained as deacons, priests and bishops.
 Celibacy is not a requirement for ordination.

 Deacons model servant ministry.
 They are ordained, and serve certain roles in a parish.
 They are not paid for their parish work.
 The bishop assigns them to the parish.
 They also have a significant ministry in the world, either paid or volunteer, with the poor, lonely or sick.
 There is a training program for those exploring a call to the diaconate.
 Every year, the diocese holds a day for learning more about diaconal ministry.
 It is attended by priests, people interested in serving as a deacon, and their families.
 Click here for a list of FAQs asked by priests about deacons.
 Click here for the North American Associate of the Diaconate, a organization for deacons that publishes a regular newsletter.
 For more information about deacons in Connecticut, or about the deacon information day, contact Bishop Ahrens' Office.

 The canons of the church govern the process for discerning if one is called to ordained ministry as a priest; there are both national and diocesan canons.
 The individuals will work with their parish priest and vestry; a parish discernment committee; the bishop and any designated assistant (in Connecticut, the canon to the ordinary); several committees of the Commission on Ministry; and others as needed.
 The process can take many years, and is not a guarantee that all who start the process will finish as priests.
-The diocese holds an annual day for learning more about ordained ministry as a priest.
-It is required for those interested in exploring the possibility.
-Contact the Rev. Molly James, Dean of Formation for more information about the process, and the annual priest information day, 203-639-3501 x126, email@example.com.
+Contact the Rev. Marcus Halley, Dean of Formation for more information about the process, 203-639-3501 x126, firstname.lastname@example.org

 Priests are accountable to their diocesan bishop.
 As ordained ministers in the whole church, they may take a position with a parish in another diocese than the one in which they were ordained.
 In such cases, their paperwork, and accountability, transfers to the other diocese and bishop.
 Most priests are called to serve in parishes, but others may work in "secular" employment, including as doctors, directors of non-profit organizations, professors, etc. (These are sometimes called "tentmaker priests" after St. Paul.)